NVIDIA/cutlass/README.md

 # CuTe

-SYCL*TLA supports the newly introducted core library, CuTe, to describe and manipulate tensors of threads and data.
+SYCL*TLA supports the newly introduced core library, CuTe, to describe and manipulate tensors of threads and data.
 CuTe in SYCL*TLA is a collection of C++ SYCL template abstractions for defining and operating on hierarchically multidimensional layouts of threads and data.
 CuTe provides `Layout` and `Tensor` objects that compactly package the type,